ably77/istio-ambient-argocd-quickstart/kind-quickstart/README.md

 Ready?
 Set?
 Go!

 ## Prerequisites
 For this exercise, we’re going to do all the work on your local workstation.
-All you’ll need to get started is a Docker-compatible environment such as Docker Desktop, plus the CLI utilities kubectl, kind, curl, and jq.
+All you’ll need to get started is a Docker-compatible environment such as Docker Desktop, plus the CLI utilities kubectl, kind.
 Make sure these are all available to you before jumping into the next section.
-I’m building this on MacOS but other platforms should be perfectly fine as well.

 ### Install kind